Moorwe/AR-slavicin/README.md

-# AR-slavicin
+## AR-slavicin

-This repository demonstrates a simple AR image-tracking demo using MindAR and Three.js.
+Simple image-tracking AR demo using Three.js and MindAR.

-The demo is a single-page web app found at `index.html`.
-To enable camera access in your browser, serve the project via localhost (camera access requires HTTPS or `http://localhost`).
+The app is a single-page web app at `index.html`.
+Open it via a local server (camera access requires a secure origin: HTTPS or `http://localhost`).

-## Usage

-1. Install dependencies:
+**Quick start**

+Requirements:
+- Node.js and npm (optional)

+1. Install dependencies (optional — only required if you want the bundled `http-server`):

 ```bash
 npm install